ahdean/eegapp2/README.md

 runApp("~/Downloads/eegapp2-master")

-Note that the run command assumes that the app folder eegapp2-master is located in your downloads directory.
-If your folder is not located in downloads or has been moved the location will have to be updated to reflect these changes.
-Additionally, line 21 (reading in the data) from the server.R file will need to be updated as well to reflect these changes.
+Note that the run command assumes that the app folder eegapp2-master is located in your downloads directory (standard location for macs).
+If your EEGapp downloaded folder is not located in downloads you will have to update the file directory in the path variable to reflect the new location of the folder.